 Now a study at the US National Centre for Atmospheric Research has identified the cause.
 As many will remember, 2010-2011 were exceptionally wet years.
 Indeed the wettest two year period in Australia’s history, highlighted by the disastrous floods of early 2011.
 In 2011 alone the average rainfall was more than 200mm above average.

 Lots of places get huge rain events like this now and then – remember the horrific floods in Pakistan than displaced tens of millions of people?
-But in most places the water pretty quickly head back to the ocean, so the effect on sea levels is small.
+But in most places the water pretty quickly heads back to the ocean, so the effect on sea levels is small.
 Not so Australia.
 For one thing, we are rather flat so it takes a while for water to drain off.
 Moreover, if the rain falls in the Lake Eyre catchment area it never reaches the sea at all.
 Finally (and I didn’t know this part) our soils are such that a lot more rainfall ends up as ground water, rather than running off as on other continents.

 Consequently, vast amounts of water stayed in Australia for a long time, either in the Murray Darling Basin, Lake Eyre or under the soil.
 Enough, in fact, to account for most of the fall in ocean levels, although John Fasullo of the NCAR says South America also played a role.
 “No other continent has this combination of atmospheric set-up and topography,” Fasullo said.
 “Only in Australia could the atmosphere carry such heavy tropical rains to such a large area, only to have those rains fail to make their way to the ocean.”